 “Lassonde provides my research program with necessary lab space and core facilities for basic science investigations and technology development.
 Lassonde also supports my interdisciplinary multi-institutional research projects that facilitates the interaction of my research team at Lassonde with the other team members, including the clinicians and scientists at Sunnybrook Health Sciences Centre for clinical evaluation of our early-stage technologies,” says Sadeghi-Naini.

 This multi-faceted approach to biomedical technology research requires interdisciplinary thinking, analysis, and development and can positively alter the course of a cancer patient’s life.

 Personalized cancer therapeutics is an emerging paradigm to address this issue.
-Tailoring standard treatments to individual patients potentially leads to better therapy outcomes, higher survival rates, and improved quality of life.
+Tailoring standard treatments to individual patients potentially lead to better therapy outcomes, higher survival rates, and improved quality of life.

 Over the next three years, NSERC will provide $391,859 to the project, along with a $428,000 contribution from Elekta, the industrial partner of the project.

 The full story can be found on the Sunnybrook Research Institute website.